BC-SECURITY/Empire-Cli/README.md

-**This code is in a closed beta state.
+**This code is in a beta state.
 There may be bugs and major changes before a full release.
 Please provide feedback and bugs in the [issues](https://github.com/BC-SECURITY/Empire-Cli/issues) or in our Discord**

 Empire-Cli